 “But there you are again when I loved you so / Back before you lost the one real thing you’ve ever known / It was rare, I was there / I remember it all too well / Wind in my hair, you were there, you remember it all / Down the stairs, you were there, you remember it all / It was rare, I was there, I remember it all too well”

 It’s fun to imagine Swift’s long, curly blonde locks just flowing in the wind, making her look like a distressed goddess, as she remembers her ill-fated relationship all too well.

 “And I was never good at telling jokes / But the punchline goes: ‘I’ll get older, but your lovers stay my age’”

-It’s worth noting that Gyllenhaal’s current girlfriend Jeanne Cadieu is reportedly 25 years old, according to the Daily Mail, while the actor turned 40 in December 2020.
+It’s worth noting that Gyllenhaal’s current girlfriend Jeanne Cadieu is reportedly in her mid-20s, according to the Daily Mail, while the actor turned 40 in December 2020.
 Swift may have written this out of spite (and omitted it from the original version for the same reason), but it appears she’s also a clairvoyant after all.